AndrwMan/fa22-cse110-lab4/expose/javascript/part2.md

 E. false. true as Number is 1, 1 != 2
 F. true.
 Boolean(x) where x is positive Number will return true, true === true
 15. `===` checks types javscript type matches in addition to value matching/equality (`==` only checks value).
+17. [ 2, 4, 6 ], an array. modifyArray is called with [1, 2, 3] array and doSomething function as its callback function.
+In ModifyArray an new array is created have elements added to it 3 times determined by the lenght of the original array.
+On each iteration it takes the each element in the original array as use it as argument to doSomething which doubles the value.
+The results are pushed to new array and eventually returned.
+19. 1432